Mika (singer): 2009–2010: The Boy Who Knew Too Much

-"Blame It on the Girls" was released as the second single in the United States and Japan.
-This was alongside "Rain" being the second single in the United Kingdom, which was released on 23 November.
-"Blame It on the Girls" was released as a single in the United Kingdom on 15 February 2010.
-His American promotional tour consisted of live performances on Good Morning America in New York City on 25 September 2009 and the Late Show with David Letterman on 14 October 2009.

-In November 2009 Mika performed "Rain" and "We Are Golden" live at the Sydney Opera House for the Australian Idol Grand Final.
-He also performed on Sunrise on the Seven Network in Australia.
+"Blame It on the Girls" was released as the second single in the United States and Japan, with "Rain" being the second single in the United Kingdom, released on 23 November.
+Mika embarked on an American promotional tour in late 2009, consisting of live performances on Good Morning America in New York City on 25 September 2009 and the Late Show with David Letterman on 14 October 2009.
+This was followed by a concert tour, titled the 1955 Tour, which visited cities in North America, Australia, and Asia throughout October and November 2009.
+In November 2009, Mika performed "Rain" and "We Are Golden" live at the Sydney Opera House for the Australian Idol Grand Final, and later performed on the Australian TV show Sunrise on the Seven Network.
 On 30 November 2009, Mika performed "Let It Snow" in a duet with Japanese pop star Hikaru Utada.

-At Blackpool's Opera House in December 2009 Mika had the opportunity to perform in the Royal Variety Performance in front of Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh.
-The Royal Variety Performance is an annual gala evening, which, ever since it was established in 1912, is traditionally attended by members of the British Royal Family.
-Mika sang his single, "Rain," during the evening, which included performances by Lady Gaga, Michael Bublé, Miley Cyrus, Bette Midler, and Whoopi Goldberg, and later had the chance to meet Queen Elizabeth and Prince Philip.
+In December 2009, Mika performed at the Royal Variety Performance in front of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+He sang his single, "Rain," during the evening, which included performances by Lady Gaga, Michael Bublé, Miley Cyrus, Bette Midler, and Whoopi Goldberg, and later had the chance to meet Queen Elizabeth and Prince Philip.

-On 21 March 2010 Mika performed a song he had written, "Gave It All Away", with Boyzone on ITV1 for Boyzone: A Tribute To Stephen Gately.

-In May 2010 Mika released the single "Kick Ass (We Are Young)", the title track to the 2010 film Kick-Ass.
+On 15 February 2010, "Blame It on the Girls" was released as the third single from The Boy Who Knew Too Much in the United Kingdom.
+On 21 March 2010, Mika performed a song he had written, "Gave It All Away", with Boyzone on ITV1 for Boyzone: A Tribute To Stephen Gately.
+In May 2010, Mika released the single "Kick Ass (We Are Young)", the title track to the 2010 film Kick-Ass.
 The song played during the film's closing credits.